Which CMS is Best? WordPress CMS vs HubSpot COS/CMS

 - Free: $0/month

-Assuming you choose the Pro version of HubSpot, you’ll be paying about $1,100 a month.
-With WordPress, while an exact number is very hard to pinpoint due to the plethora of options, you will probably pay somewhere around $20-$50 a month for your domain name, hosting and theme.
-Then you can add on whichever plugins you choose and you will still not be anywhere close to the $1,100 price tag of HubSpot.
+With WordPress, an exact number is hard to pinpoint due to the plethora of options, but you will probably pay somewhere around $20-$50 a month for your domain name, hosting and theme.
+Then you can add on whichever plugins you choose, and you will still not be anywhere close to the $1,100 price tag of HubSpot.

 Overall, WordPress is significantly cheaper than HubSpot and gives you the freedom to add or remove plugins as you choose.

 HubSpot’s COS is proprietary software hosted on a managed SaaS platform.
 WordPress is open-source software that is self-hosted (you choose the host).

 Since the code for open-source software is freely available on the internet, many people believe that it poses less of a risk than proprietary software, whose code is only available to authorized users.
 The biggest reason open-source is thought to be more secure is that you (or a developer) can check to ensure the code is secure, instead of blindly trusting the vendor who wrote the code.
 When using open-source software, it is important to choose a host that offers strong security features, such as an SSL certificate, backups, a firewall, malware scanning and cleanup.